Ramzan-Ali12/FastAPI/README.md

     return {"message": "Hello World"}
 ```

-To run your application, you can use the following command in your terminal³⁵:
+To run your application, you can use the following command in your terminal:

 `uvicorn main:app --reload`